Campaign of the Month: October 2017

 Effect: You have a mystic affinity with another Kindred not brought about through the blood bond other artificed means.
 Perhaps they are your Paramour and you would lay down your unlives for each other.
 Perhaps you’ve shared some other intimate, intensely personal experience: you might even hate them.
 Whatever the reason, you can sense each other’s emotions across a distance, and potentially even feel the other’s physical pain or peril.
 For every dot invested in this Merit, you treat your blood sympathy with this Kindred as one step closer, to a maximum of one step removed.

 Effect: Your flesh and blood tastes bilious or outright putrescent.
-Whenever someone feeds from you, roll two dice for every total Hunger’s worth of blood they’ve stolen (DC = 1/2 other character’s Resolve + Stamina).
+Whenever someone feeds from you, roll two dice for every total Hunger’s worth of blood they’ve stolen, against DC = (1/2 other character’s [Resolve + Stamina]) + 1.
 On a success, the victim messily vomits up all of your vitae in a fountain of tainted gore: take Advantage on all rolls against them for the rest of the scene from their nausea.
 Roll three dice and take Major Advantage against anyone who’s foolish enough to try to diablerize you.
 At the GM’s discretion, this Merit can also be applied against creatures that try to bite or eat you.
 This Merit is most common among Nosferatu, followed by Gangrel and Tzimisce, but can be found among any foul enough Kindred.

 Effect: This family of related Merits reduces some of the inherent drawbacks of being undead.
 Remember that characters can temporary reduce their Beast score in most of these areas by making Rouse checks: this Merit just lets them do so permanently, and for free.

-Effect: In the horrific event of your diablerie, the Kindred who commits the act gains none of the benefits of diablerie (lowered generation, Disciplines, Blood Potency, etc.) and suffers all of the drawbacks (tainted aura, Stain, diablerie addiction, etc.).
+Effect: In the horrific event of your diablerie, the Kindred who commits the act gains none of the benefits of diablerie (lowered generation, Disciplines, Blood Potency, etc.).
 Obviously, this won’t do you much good, but it is a way to give one final “Screw you!” to your murderer.
 And your allies can always avenge you…

 Effect: Anarchs have adapted a bit of real-world surgery and a little body horror into a series of morbid reconstruction techniques to help injured Kindred heal.
 Night Doctor Surgery helps bones reset, and speeds the knitting of flesh.
 With an hour of treatment, roll Intelligence + Medicine.
 You can spend successes to lower the penalties from the Injured Condition by 1.
 With GM discretion, this Merit may be used over time to make changes to facial appearance.
 Performing Night Doctor Surgery on yourself imposes Disadvantage on the roll.
 You may only make one attempt to treat a given injury.